snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

        mpirun -np 5 -machinefile machines dakota -i dakota_dace.in

-Since the asynchronous local parallelism will also be used, the interface specification includes the ``asynchronous`` keyword and appears similar to
+Since the asynchronous local parallelism will also be used, the interface specification includes the :dakkw:`interface-asynchronous` keyword and appears similar to

 ::